Fl3mish/react-projects/select-input-exercise/README.md

-# React + TailwindCSS
+# Select Input Exercise with React and TailwindCSS

-Simple React Skeleton where I have configured Tailwindcss and removed unnecessary files for starting a fresh project.